usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/golden-create.rst

 		* NetFx3ServerFeatures
 		* NetFx3

-		To install these features, you can either go to the ``Control Panel`` under ``Programs and Features`` or open a command prompt window as Administrator and run the following Windows commands:
+		To install these features, you can:

+		a) Go to the ``Control Panel`` under ``Programs and Features`` or open a command prompt window as Administrator and run the following Windows commands:

 		.. code-block:: shell